-You are entitled to receive notice of and to vote at the Annual Meeting if you own shares of Unitil common stock as of the close of business on the record date, January 31, 2008.
-You may cast one vote for each share of common stock you own on all matters presented at the Annual Meeting.
-On January 31, 2008, the Company had 5,740,983 shares of common stock, no par value, issued and outstanding and entitled to vote at the Annual Meeting.
+You are entitled to receive notice of and to vote at the Annual Meeting if you own shares of the Company's common stock as of the close of business on February 6, 2009 (the "Record Date").
+As of the Record Date, the Company had 8,063,197 shares of common stock issued and outstanding and entitled to vote at the Annual Meeting.